nexiality/documentation/userguide/UnderstandingProjectStructure.md

    4. `nexial version`: the version of Nexial used for this execution.
    5. `Data File`: the data file (file name only) used for this execution.
    6. `DataSheet(s)`: the data sheets from which test data was retrieved during execution.
    7. `runtime args`: the command line argument used in this execution.
-Typically this describes the information entered after `nexial.cmd` or `nexial.sh`.
+Typically, this describes the information entered after `nexial.cmd` or `nexial.sh`.
    8. `JAVA_OPT`: additional runtime System properties (i.e. `-D...`) configured for this execution.
 Here's a sample output file to illustrate the same:<br/>